 Now, you can enter your business information.
 When entering your information, don’t just provide your business name, include your address.
 This will differentiate you from other companies who probably bear the same name as yours.
 For instance, instead of just “Big Field Digital”, you can enter your business name as “Big Field Digital, Ososami Road, Ibadan”.

 Another important thing to note at this stage is making sure that the information you provide is detailed and accurate.
 Remember that this information is how potential clients will find you on Google so you shouldn’t come off as unprofessional by providing half-baked information or inaccurate information.
 Imagine a client trying to call you with the number you supplied and it is wrong, it will turn them off.
 Once you have created a business profile, you will be asked if you want to add your business to Google Maps, hold off on saying yes until you have verified your business.

 Google will want to know your business is located where you say it is.
 So, they will send a postcard with a PIN code to the address you provided.
 This process can take 2 weeks, so you will have to be patient.
 You have to be on the lookout though and use the PIN code once you get it because you have only 30 days to complete the verification process.
 If not, you will have to go through the process again.
 Occasionally, Google can give the option of getting the code via text message or automated phone call, this process is obviously faster, so you should take it.

 After you have verified and got your business listed on Google My Business, you can reply in the affirmative when you are asked to add your business to Google Maps.
 And that’s it; you have successfully added your business to Google Maps.

-Don’t be like the businesses that believe once they have gotten their business listed and on Google Maps, that is all and they don’t have to visit their account again.
+Don’t be like the businesses that believe once they have gotten their business listed and on Google Maps, that is all, and they don’t have to revisit their account.
 Make sure to add other information from time to time and to update your company’s information regularly as the case may be.